-26.722 Popular Culture (Jan Bruck)
+26,722 Popular Culture (Jan Bruck)

-A survey and analysis of contemporary forms of popular/mass culture and their historical evolution; pulp literature, fiction in fifth and TV, advertising, popular music, sport and other leisure activities, as experienced in the Australian context.
+A survey and analysis of contemporary forms of popular/mass culture and their historical evolution; pulp literature, fiction in film and TV, advertising, popular music, sport and other leisure activities, as experienced in the Australian context.
 Some major theoretical perspectives on popular culture and its relationship to mass media technologies are evaluated.
-Clarification of fundamental terms and concepts applied to the analysis of culture and the media (eghigh/popular culture, folk/mass culture, proletarian culture, ideology, the masses, culture industry.
+Clarification of fundamental terms and concepts applied to the analysis of culture and the media (epihypopular culture, folkmass culture, ideology, culture industry).